Crochet Bug Out Bag

 The overall consensus is that you might need two types of projects.
 First is a mindless project.
 This is the kind of crochet that you can do without thinking hard.
 You can crochet and crochet without stopping to count rows and stitches.
 This project is perfect for when you are stressed, need to stop and start a project often (and don’t need to lose your place) or even when you are sick yourself.
 This is the kind of project that is “comfort food” in the crochet sense.

 The easiest of mindless projects is something that only requires one color of yarn like the Bella Baby Blanket and the Sedge Stitch Blanket.
 You can easily do some math and calculate a larger blanket if you want a bigger size.
-Squares like the ones for the Daisy Mae Bag or the Boho Boss Bag are also perfect projects!
+Squares like the ones in the Crochet Daisy Bag or the Boho Boss Bag are also perfect projects!

 A scrap yarn blanket like the Onward and Upward Afghan or the Happy Lark Blanket works too but you need to figure out how you want to account for all the scrap yarn you’ll need.
 Perhaps you have some small balls of yarn to throw in your bag or maybe you can keep a secondary bag or basket just with the scrap yarn stash nearby.